adamvig96/EUklems-data/README.md

 Purpose: The EU KLEMS Database can be used for analytical and policy-related purposes, in particular by studying the relationship between skill formation, technological progress and innovation on the one hand, and productivity, on the other.
 To facilitate this type of analysis a link will has been sought with existing micro (firm level) databases.
 The balance in academic, statistical and policy input in this project was realised by the participation of 15 organisations from across the EU, representing a mix of academic institutions and national economic policy research institutes and with the support from various statistical offices and the OECD.

-The project downloads the EU KLEMS database's output and capital input files from www.euklems.net and convert it into a pandas dataframe.
+The project downloads the EU KLEMS database's output and capital input .xlsx files from www.euklems.net and convert it into a pandas dataframe.